ruionwriting/scrapbook/Docker/dave-learns-docker/lesson3/README.md

 All because he learned that he could use additional features on Compose.

-Dave now have the following _docker-compose.yml_:
+Dave now has the following _docker-compose.yml_:

 ```docker
 version: '3'